Baglung District: Introduction

 Baglung is surrounded by Parbat, Myagdi, Rukum, Rolpa, Pyuthan and Gulmi districts.
 It has 59 Village Development Committees and one Municipality.
-Baglung has a moniker of "District of suspension bridges" as there are numerous suspension bridges.
-It is a hilly district, most of the population settled in the sides of the rivers.
-Fertile plains situated in the either sides of the rivers are used for farming.
-Headquarters of Baglung District is Baglung Municipality which is located on a plateau overlooking the holy Kali Gandaki.
+Baglung has the moniker "District of suspension bridges" as there are numerous suspension bridges.
+It is a hilly district, and most of the population settled on the sides of the rivers.
+Fertile plains situated on either side of the rivers are used for farming.
+The headquarters of Baglung District is Baglung Municipality which is located on a plateau overlooking the holy Kali Gandaki.
 Like Nepal, Baglung is also diverse in religion, culture, ethnicity, altitude, temperature etc. Hinduism and Buddhism are the major religions.

 Baglung is rich in herbal medicinal plants.
 Rice, Corn, Millet, Wheat and Potato are the major crops of Baglung.
 Small scale mining mostly for Iron and Copper was a major activity in Baglung in the past.
-However, due to economics of operating small mines most have closed since.
+However, due to the economics of operating small mines most have closed since.
 Slate mining remains the most widespread form of mining in present times.
-Slate mined in Baglung is considered excellent for roofing.

 Baglung Municipality, Hatiya- Galkot and Burtibang are the main trading centers of Baglung.
-Galkot, Kusma and Burtibang are connected with the district headquarters Baglung Bazaar by roads.
-Baglung is served by Nepal Electricity Authority and various small local hydropower plants.
-Recently, telephone has been accessible in almost all villages of Baglung.
-Baglung is considered to be one of the politically most conscious districts and it plays a significant role in the Nepali politics.
+Galkot, Kusma and Burtibang are connected by roads with the district headquarters Baglung Bazaar.
+Baglung is served by the Nepal Electricity Authority and various small local hydropower plants.
+Recently, the telephone has been accessible in almost all villages in Baglung.
+Baglung is considered to be one of the politically most conscious districts and it plays a significant role in Nepali politics.

 Geography and climate

-Highest temperature at the lowest elevation of baglung rises up to about 37.5 degrees Celsius in summer and the lowest temperature at Dhorpatan falls up to about −15 degrees Celsius in winter.
+The highest temperature at the lowest elevation of Baglung rises up to about 37.5 degrees Celsius in summer and the lowest temperature at Dhorpatan falls up to about −15 degrees Celsius in winter.
 The elevation of Baglung varies from about 650 meters at Kharbang to about 4,300 meters in Dhorpatan.

 Demographics

-At the time of the 2011 Nepal census, Baglung District had a population of 268,613.
-Of these, 92.3% spoke Nepali, 5.5% Magar, 0.5% Chhantyal, 0.5% Kham, 0.5% Newar, 0.2% Tamang, 0.1% Bhojpuri, 0.1% Gurung, 0.1% Kumhali and 0.1% other languages as their first language.